|Approved by:||The President|

 I. Policy Statement

-This policy sets forth the scope of photography and videography services available to the University by the Office of Marketing and Communications, and the instances when photographers and videographers working on behalf of the University can take photographs and videos in public with implied consent.
+This policy sets forth the scope of photography and videography services available to the University by the Division of University Communications, and the instances when photographers and videographers working on behalf of the University can take photographs and videos in public with implied consent.